 Speaking of twisting an ankle, that reminds me of the show business phrase "break a leg," which I've never understood.

-You've left quite a legacy over the years.
+You've left quite a legacy over the past 30 years.

 We were talking about that the other day.
 Ours has really consisted of splitting up and getting back together again.
 And it's been great for us, because there's so much attendant curiosity and sort of a soap opera interest that we don't really have to write too much new material.